Demand generation: a roadmap to success

 For decades, marketing strategies have focused on lead generation.
 These outbound marketing activities target large numbers of potential customers intending to convert them into qualified leads, then sales.

 Both B2B and B2C are moving from lead gen to demand gen, according to Julie Lock, UK and Ireland marketing director at HubSpot.
 “Today’s buyers are savvier and won’t necessarily respond to mass-market campaigns.
-That means we’ve seen a swing towards campaigns which engage people and create positive feelings around brands,” she says.
+That means we’ve seen a swing towards campaigns that engage people and create positive feelings around brands,” she says.

 In the online era, demand generation makes people aware of your product and brand and how it could be relevant for them